Engineering Project Management (Learning at Work) BSc (Hons)

 These projects won't involve activities you do in your day-to-day job as they need to involve new learning for you.
 You'll do most of the work for these projects in your normal working hours.

-You can study campus-based or distance learning units to expand your knowledge and understanding or to develop new skills in a more structured way.
+You can study campus-based or distance learning modules to expand your knowledge and understanding or to develop new skills in a more structured way.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.